This simple teriyaki sauce recipe comes together in less than 10 minutes. It is great for stir fries, marinating, or even as a dip!

 One thing to note, you might find bottles of “aji-mirin” at your local store.
 Aji mirin translates to “mirin-flavored.”
 They taste just like mirin but contains slightly more sugar.
 It works just fine for this recipe.

 Some teriyaki sauce recipes call for equal parts of soy sauce, mirin, and sake.
-Because I don’t typically keep sake around the house, I used water instead.
+Because I don’t typically keep sake around the house, I use water for the recipe instead.
 I think the sauce still has great flavor without the sake.

 WAYS TO USE THE TERIYAKI SAUCE